 commiserate fellowship with other homeschooling parents who completely understand what you are going through.
 Set up a play date, park day, baking day, any day, just to visit with friends.
 Spend the day encouraging one another and exploring ways to break the lethargy which seems to be taking hold.

-The year is more than half over.
+The year is about half over.
 (At least for those following a traditional learning routine.)
 Don’t allow a short season of restlessness to overshadow the amazing year you’ve been having so far.
 Take charge of life and get out of the winter rut.

 Find what works for you, make it happen, and finish your year strong.
-Enjoy the adventure!
+Enjoy your adventure!